 It is an easy technique as it doesn't require much work except forming questions.
 In our Pop-Up Surveys: Everything You Need to Know article, you can find out everything on this topic.

 Personalization is a must-have that can change your results dramatically.
-If you go directly to a person and ask for a specific item is another story.
-And based on the information you surely have, you can ask a person by his or her name.
+If you go directly to a person and ask for a specific item by their name, it will be a game-changer.
 For example:

 We are glad you purchased your [item's name].
 What do you think about it and about our service?

 Don't be afraid to remind people to fill in the survey.
 It doesn't mean that you have to write to them all the time about that, but gently remind them that you are expecting their feedback.